Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per game.
+- On the boards, the Heat are sixth in the league, giving up 41.9 rebounds per contest.

 Nikola Jokic vs. the Heat